 This course will study Joyce's fiction from Dubliners to Ulysses.
+There will also be some readings in Yeats, Bowen, and Beckett.
 No previous knowledge of Joyce is expected, but please note that the course is designed for advanced English majors; some background in the history of the novel will be assumed at the outset.
 Students taking this class also need to be aware that the primary texts are often challenging at the level both of style and of subject matter.
 You will be expected to read and discuss any subject that arises from the course material in the intellectually open spirit of a modern liberal education.

-Three 3-page papers and one 10-page research paper.
-The first two short papers will treat assigned topics, but you will choose your own topics for the third short paper and the research paper.
+Two or three short papers and one 10-page research paper.
+The short papers will treat assigned topics, but you will choose your own topic for the research paper.
 This course may be taken for honors credit; the extra work will entail writing a review of a recent work of Joyce scholarship.

 These editions are required: